 How to edit your theme settings

-To edit your theme settings, go to your Shopify admin, go to Online Store, click on the “themes.”
+To edit your theme settings, go to your Shopify admin, Online Store, and click on the “themes.”

-When you open the theme editor, you will notice that there are different types of pages with each having different theme sections, on the theme editor, settings of the homepage are displayed.
+When you open the theme editor, you will notice that there are different types of pages, each with different theme sections; on the theme editor, the homepage settings are displayed.

-To access the settings of other pages other than the homepage, select the required page number from the drop-down menu from the bar at the top.
+To access the settings of pages other than the homepage, select the required page number from the top drop-down menu from the bar.

-The theme editor tool is divided into two, the “sections” bar and the “theme settings.”
+The theme editor tool is divided into the “sections” bar and the “theme settings.”

-The “section” can be used to customize the themes’ layout, topography, the content of different pages on your Shopify store while the “theme settings” can be used to modify the fonts of your store, its colors, check out the bar, and even your links to your social media.
+The “section” can be used to customize the themes’ layout, topography, and the content of different pages on your Shopify store.
+In contrast, the “theme settings” can be used to modify the fonts of your store, its colors, check out the bar, and even your links to your social media.

-On the “sections” and “theme settings” you can learn more about how to edit sections and themes setting.
+On the “sections” and “theme settings,” you can learn more about editing sections and theme settings.

 You can also find a detailed description of the “sections” and “settings themes” by checking out “free themes from Shopify and selecting the name of your theme if you are using a free theme from Shopify.

-You can also get help on how to customize your theme by contacting your theme’s developer for support and visit the” additional resources for theme support ” to check other content available for you to assist you with the customization of your theme.
+You can also get help on how to customize your theme by contacting your theme’s developer for support and visiting the” additional resources for theme support ” to check other content available to assist you with customizing your theme.

 How to customize the ” Sections” and “theme settings.”